AHTC appeal: Lawyers grilled by apex court

-For about six hours yesterday, the four lawyers representing the parties in the Aljunied-Hougang Town Council (AHTC) appeal were grilled, as the apex court sought to ascertain if the Workers' Party's (WP) leaders had breached their duties towards their town council and caused $33.7 million to be misspent.
+SINGAPORE - For about six hours on Thursday (Feb 26), the four lawyers representing the parties in the Aljunied-Hougang Town Council (AHTC) appeal were grilled, as the apex court sought to ascertain if the Workers' Party's (WP) leaders had breached their duties towards their town council and caused $33.7 million to be misspent.

 The inquiry went from the small details like when an e-mail was sent and what it meant, to the broader legal issues such as whether MPs should be considered fiduciaries of the town councils they oversee and what legal protection they can fall back on.